 The Nicoya Peninsula lies along the northern section of the Pacific coast of Costa Rica.
 It is divided into two provinces: Guanacaste Province in the north and Puntarenas Province in the south.

 The peninsula is bordered on the west and south by the Pacific Ocean, on the northeast by the Cordillera de Guanacaste, and on the southeast by the Gulf of Nicoya.

 Costa Rica's largest peninsula, it measures about 140 km (85 mi) northwest-southeast and 65- 96 km (40-60 mi) southwest–northeast.

-Nicoya, the principal town, along with other main villages, are linked by highway to Liberia, capital of Guanacaste province.
+The principal town of Nicoya, along with other main villages, is linked by highway to Liberia, the capital of Guanacaste province.
 Ferry service is available to the port of Puntarenas on the mainland.

 Because descendants of the pre-Columbian Chorotega-Mangues Indians are still found in villages on the peninsula, there is often a tendency to separate Nicoya from the rest of the country.

 Costa Rica Regions map showing Gulf of Nicoya and Nicoya Peninsula along the northern Pacific coast.